demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-fetch-networks
 ***
-List the networks in an organization
+List the networks in an organization..

 #### Base Command